-Multifold in purpose, the Colley Student Center is available in Vernon to all students.
-It houses the bookstore, food services, pool room, and Student Activities office.
-College organizations will find the Student Center excellent for social activities.
+The Colley Student Center is located on the Vernon campus and is available to all students.
+It is multifold in purpose as it houses the bookstore, food services, pool room, and Student Activities office.
+Students and organizations will find the Colley Student Center an excellent location for social activities.